Blake Krikorian: Career

 Krikorian worked first at General Magic, then in 1994 was a co-founder of Philips Mobile Computing Group, where he was Group Product Manager.
 He then became Senior Vice President at Metis Associates and led its incubation of Mainbrace Corporation.

 In 2004 he co-founded Sling Media, a consumer electronics company that builds the Slingbox, with his brother Jason Krikorian.
 He served as its CEO.
 It was purchased in 2007 by Echostar Communications for $380 million; Krikorian remained CEO and a company director until 2009.
 In January that year he became CEO of id8 Group Productions, where he founded id8 Group R2 Studios in 2011; after that company's acquisition by Microsoft, he became head of Microsoft's interactive entertainment business division.

 Krikorian served on the boards of a number of companies, including Amazon.com in 2011–2012.
 He was also a board partner at the venture capital company Andreessen Horowitz and was an angel investor in companies including Clicker.com, FreeWheel, Jaunt, Doppler Labs, and Thync.

 Personal life and death

-Krikorian's brother Adam coached the US women's water polo team to gold medals at the 2012 Summer Olympics and the 2016 Summer Olympics.
+Krikorian's brother Adam coached the US women's water polo team to gold medals at the 2012 Summer Olympics the 2016 Summer Olympics, and the 2020 Summer Olympics.
 He was married and had two daughters.
 He died of a heart attack on August 3, 2016, at the age of 48, after paddleboarding in Pacifica, California.